Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 God *fucking* dammit!

 Dora had dared to hope.
-They’d made it to the shuttle, hunkered down, nothing had happened for a good long while…But apparently, that while had not been idle.
-Somebody, somewhere in Venture had been…whatever.
+They’d made it to the shuttle, hunkered down, nothing had happened for a good long while...
+But apparently, that while had not been idle.
+Somebody, somewhere in Venture had been... whatever.
 Reviewing camera footage or something.

 Productively, to judge by the mismatched squad of goons in power-assisted exoframe armor now surrounding their shuttle and hauling a heavy weapon into position.